What Might Delay My Tax Refund?

-If you are electing to receive a paper check it is extremely important that you double check the mailing address included in the tax return.
-Omitting information or using an incorrect address can result in delayed receipt of your check.
+If you are electing to receive a paper check, it is extremely important that you double check the mailing address included in the tax return.
+Omitting information or using an incorrect address can result in delayed receipt of your tax refund check.

-The direct deposit system allows filers to receive their refunds much faster and without the need to travel to and from their financial institution to make a deposit.
+The direct deposit system allows filers to avoid tax refund delays and without the need to travel to and from their financial institution to make a deposit.
 This has dramatically improved the speed with which you can receive your money but it also presents additional opportunities for errors to occur.
-With direct deposits the most common cause of delay is inaccurate bank routing information and/or account number.
+With direct deposits, the most common cause of delay is inaccurate bank routing information and/or account number.
 If you are opting for a direct deposit you want to always make sure this information is entered correctly.